osquery/osquery/README.md

 ### Testing your table for memory leaks

 Use valgrind to test your table for memory leaks before you commit it.
 The osqueryd daemon is a very long running processes, so avoiding memory leaks is critical.
 The "run" tool is useful for testing a specific query.
-From the root of the osquery repository, run:
+From the root of the osquery repository, run the following (substitute your table name in the query):

 ```
-valgrind --tool=memcheck --leak-check=yes --suppressions=osquery.supp ./build/tools/run --query="select * from osx_version;"
+valgrind --tool=memcheck --leak-check=yes --suppressions=osquery.supp ./build/tools/run --query="select * from time;"
 ```